rodit-org/rodit-timeherenow-demo/README.md

 ## Overview

-This is a stripped-down demo branch that runs as a simple Node.js application.
+This runs as a simple Node.js application.
 All configuration is managed through local config files.

 **Key Features:**
 - 🔗 NEAR blockchain-based time source (NOT system/NTP)